stanleylew5/definitely_not_wordle/README.md

 ## Resources Used

-For custom wordles, a list of possible wordle words were grabbed from [here](https://github.com/tabatkins/wordle-list).
+For guess validation, a list of all possible five-letter words were grabbed from [here](https://github.com/tabatkins/wordle-list).

 To fetch the current day's wordle, this [unofficial NYT Games API](https://apify.com/jindrich.bar/nyt-games-api) was utilized.